Criminalization of Homelessness Statistics

 “…Law enforcement threatens or punishes homeless people for doing things in public that every person has to do.
 This can include activities such as sleeping, resting, sheltering oneself, asking for donations, or simply existing in public places.
 It also includes arbitrarily or unfairly enforcing other laws, such as jaywalking or disorderly conduct against homeless individuals, and the practice of ‘sweeps’ or displacing homeless people from outdoor public spaces through harassment, threats, and evictions from living in camps.”

 Despite ample evidence to show that criminalization strategies are ineffective, many cities have increased these efforts in recent years because people don’t want to see homeless people near their businesses or homes and arresting them is the quickest way to remove them.
+The Grants Pass ruling has further emboldened these efforts.
 A report from the National Homelessness Law Center tracked criminalization of homelessness in 187 American cities and found that from 2006 to 2019, city-wide bans on:

 • Camping in public have increased by 92%